 That this unfussy, communist-era neighborhood bar right across the street from one of Budapest's most visited tourist destinations—the Dohány Street Synagogue—still exists is a small miracle.
 Despite its moniker, Turiszt Büfé, which opened in 1982, has never gained much of its business from tourists.

-Before you leave, take a look at the vintage sign above the entry, highlighting Turiszt Büfé's Badacsony wines, produced by a state-owned winery by Lake Balaton.
+Before you leave, take a look at the vintage sign above the entry door highlighting that wines are sourced from a state-owned winery by Lake Balaton.
 Note that Turiszt Büfé is closed on weekends.